jascosius/web-piraten/README.md

 11. Run the vm script with parameter *production* as user *captain* *[su -c 'ruby -C /home/captain/vm vm.rb production' captain]*.

 In development mode the vm script can run without this security settings on your one computer.
 This means there is no need for the pepper, the whitelist and the VM.
 The vm script will be started by the web server in development mode (set environment variable WITHOUT_VM to start the vm script manually).
 But make sure that you install the additional programming languages on your computer and compile the additional libraries.

+##Adding a new programming language

+To add a new programming language follow the steps below:

+* Create a new preprocessor in *app/controllers/preprocessor*.
+You will find a template in *app/controllers/preprocessor/template/example_preprocessor.rb*.
+You could also have a look into the java preprocessor, which is the most basic one.
+Depending on how many features you want to provide (like line highlighting or tracing variables) this becomes more complex.
+* Modify the config in *config/initializers/load_languages*.
+* Implement the logic for the new language.
+An easy example is the implementation of the ruby logic (methode *insert_logic* in *app/controllers/preprocessor/ruby/ruby_preprocessor.rb*).